-As described in the SFSC Student Handbook and the College Catalog, students with disabilities are provided appropriate services by a disabilities specialist in the Advising and Counseling Center.
+Students with disabilities are provided appropriate services by a disabilities specialist in the Advising and Counseling Center.
 Support and reasonable accommodations are provided on an individualized basis.
 Such assistance may include ensuring the students receive classroom and testing accommodations based on their documented disability by written notification to faculty and the Testing and Assessment Center.
 The disability specialist visits all campus locations and centers and works with distance education students to provide assistance and services.
 This office also coordinates services with external agencies such as Vocational Rehabilitation to provide necessary accommodations.